The Patience Game, by Spector and Lenz

-Reconsideration, the first appeal, looks for mistakes in the decision on the application, and requires 2-5 months.
-An Administrative Law Judge hearing, in which everything is reviewed with a fresh decision, requires up to 18 months.
-The next appeal is to a board, the Appeals Council, which requires 6-12 months.
-Finally, you have the right to appeal to the federal courts, and that usually takes 1-2 years.
+Reconsideration, the first appeal, looks for mistakes in the decision on the application, and it requires two to five months.
+An administrative law judge hearing, in which everything is reviewed with a fresh decision, requires up to 18 months.
+The next appeal is to a board, the Appeals Council, which requires six-12 months.
+Finally, you have the right to appeal to the federal courts, and that usually takes one to two years.

 Your best shot at approval is on the first round of application and review, so it pays to have experienced help with the application and appeal process.
-35% of those first level applications are approved, and you want to be one of them.
-We are proud to have an Applications Specialist in our office who makes the paperwork look easy.
+Only 35% of those first level applications are approved, and you want to be one of them.
+We are proud to have an applications specialist in our office who makes the paperwork look easy.

 It takes several months from date of application to get a disability determination in the Chicagoland area.
 If your claim is denied and a hearing is required, it may take 2.5 to 3 years to have your case heard by a judge.